northwesternmutual/regent/README.md

 ## Custom Predicates

-Regent can be used with custom predicates in the event that the built in predicates to handle specific logical expressions that built in predicates can not.
+Regent can be used with custom predicates to handle specific logical expressions that built-in predicates can not.
 A custom predicate is simply a function that accepts up to two arguments, `left` and `right`, and returns a boolean value.

+### A simple custom predicate

 ```javascript
 const nameIsMike = left => left === 'Mike';